alankent/magento2devbox-skeleton/README.md

     magento cache:clean

+Run shell script to remove all generated files and clean all caches.

+    clean-generated

 To run cron by hand if not running automatically (run this twice to gurantee all jobs are queued and run).